Tomtores/DuplicateFinder/Readme.md

 v2025.11.08 - Added Timestamp to cache info.
 Program will now recognize files that have been modified since last run and rehash them.
 			  Added context menu on group headers to open all folders containing duplicate.
 This is similar to "Open containing folder" but executed on all files in the group at once.
 If multiple duplicates exist in one folder, program will only open the folder once.

-v2025.11.11 - Added Merge here functionality.
+v2025.11.11 - Added "Merge here" functionality.
 User can now decide to delete duplicates from other folders and move accompanying files to selected folder.
 Useful when consolidating file folders where some of them have additional content.
 User can opt to skip moving subfolders.
 Caution - program cannot move files and folders across drives.

+v2025.11.18 - Bugfixes.
+              Added program icon.